microprediction/microprediction/README.md

 ## Presentations

 Presentations at Rutgers, MIT and elsewhere can be found in the [presentations](https://github.com/microprediction/micropresentations) repo.
-A book will be published by MIT Press in 2021 on the topic.
-There are links to video presentations in some of the [blog](https://www.microprediction.com/blog) articles.
+There are also links to video presentations in some of the [blog](https://www.microprediction.com/blog) articles.

+## Book

+To be published by MIT Press in Fall 2021.

 ![](https://i.imgur.com/uwttTku.png)